 If you need to send outbound traffic from a known static IP address or from a set of known static IP addresses, consider using a NAT Gateway.

-If you don't need a static outbound IP address, but instead you need to occasionally check the IP address that your application uses for outbound traffic, you can query the current IP addresses of the App Service deployment.
+If you don't need a static outbound IP address but instead need to occasionally check the IP address that your application uses for outbound traffic, you can query the current IP addresses of the App Service deployment.

 Quotas